 Y Popty has its own private garden that can be enclosed if necessary.
-Guests also have access to the main gardens and has a patio complete with patio table and chairs, that has a view over our grounds to the sea beyond.
+Guests also have access to the main gardens and a patio complete with patio table and chairs, that have a view over our grounds to the sea beyond.
 Guests can use the large field to play ball games, fly kites, etc.

 A small hall leads into the cosy beamed lounge with open fire in the inglenook fireplace.
 The lounge is furnished with comfy sofas , armchair, coffee table and TV.
 At the far end is an extendable dining table with 6 chairs.
 A quirky staircase that leads nowhere is stocked with books and board games.
 There is a screened off , well equipped kitchen complete with cooker, fridge-freezer, washer/dryer and dishwasher.